BForever/wasm-aot/README.en.md

 bash nativebench.sh
 ```

-You can automatically run all elf files generated in the first step of compilation and output the results to `[benchneme].nativeoutput.txt` file, which is used to compare the running efficiency of runtime
+You can automatically run all elf files generated in the first step of compilation and output the results to `[benchname].nativeoutput.txt` file, which is used to compare the running efficiency of runtime

 #### Contribution